 For the best growth, masterwort should be fertilized once or twice a year.
-Mulching should also be done to help keep the soil temperature cooler for your masterwort's roots--and it can also help suppress weeds.
+Mulching should also be done to help keep the soil temperature cooler for your masterwort's roots—and it can also help suppress weeds.
 As an added bonus, organic mulches such as compost, pine needles, or shredded wood will decompose over time and improve the quality of your soil.

-Some Varieties of Masterwort
+Types of Masterwort

 - Abbey Road: Light red to dark pink flowers, purple-red stems

 - Bloody Mary: Dark red flowers with a silvery green center